BARGHEST-ngo/barghest.asia/content/en/post/BARGHEST_MESH.md

 ---
-title: "BARGHEST_Mesh: A mesh VPN for remote mobile forensics"
+title: "BARGHEST_MESH: A mesh VPN for remote mobile forensics"
 date: 2024-03-19
 description: "Introducing Mesh, a secure and scalable solution for remote mobile forensic analysis that empowers civil society researchers to investigate spyware and malicious implants."
 draft: false